audulus/collector/README.md

 * Unlike reference counting, handles cycles.
 * Usable in a real-time thread, because collection can occur in another thread.
 (Just need to collect often enough, see below)
+* Supports multiple mutator threads. ("Mutator" threads are just your threads that aren't the collector thread.)
+* Coexists peacfully with other forms of C++ memory management.
 * Defers collection until you want to do it.
 * Offers the same conncurrency guarantees as `shared_ptr` (I think, hah)
 * Battle-tested in a real app (I haven't attributed any bugs to the collector, but I make no guarantees!)